codex-academy/oh-oh/pages/light-nodebots.md

 # A real light

-Next you will create Light class similar to the HTML/CSS Light you just created, but one that is controlling a real [LED](https://en.wikipedia.org/wiki/Light-emitting_diode) light.
+Next you will create Light class like the HTML/CSS Light you created, but one that is controlling a real [LED](https://en.wikipedia.org/wiki/Light-emitting_diode) light.

 Your light class should have an `on`, `of` and `blink` member function.
 The constructor Light should take in the Arduino PIN number of the light to be switched on.